AndrewAkinson/python3-therion-analyzer/README.md

 * Allow the keyword character to be specifiable, rather than assuming `*`.
 * Intercept `*set` commands, such keywords are not introduced by `*`.

+If there are issues parsing survex files with these scripts, please let me know!
+Also feel free to request additional features.

 ### Copying

 This program is free software: you can redistribute it and/or modify